anthonyfigueroa-1/ActiveDirectory/README.md

 <img src="https://i.imgur.com/SE06Fvz.png" height="80%" width="80%" alt="Active Directory Setup Step"/>
 </p>

 You will now want to login to DC-1 and install Active Directory Domain Services.
-Go in and promote as a domain controller, then setup a new forest as "mydomain.com", doesn't have to be this exactly it can be whatever you would like as long as you can remember it.
+Go in and promote it as a domain controller, then setup a new forest as "mydomain.com", doesn't have to be this exactly it can be whatever you would like as long as you can remember it.
 Now restart DC-1 and then log back into it as user "mydomain.com\labuser".

 <br />